8 Reasons: Hiring a Marketing Consultant (before a CMO or CRO) in 2020

 It is impossible to change everything within your business overnight, however, you can continue doing what you're doing at present but have the new plan developing in parallel without damaging or affecting existing operations.

 New sales approach

-As the new approach gathers momentum, the old way of working can naturally decrease, the end result being increase profitability, collaborative working and a new environment for revenue generation without having to rely on cold-calling, highly paid salespeople.
-The team are all part of a new breed of revenue generation personnel
+As the new approach gathers momentum, the old way of working can naturally decrease, the end result being increased profitability, collaborative working and a new environment for revenue generation without having to rely on cold-calling or highly paid salespeople.
+The team are all part of a new breed of revenue generation personnel.

 Having a lean New Revenue department may look like a dream scenario, but there’s no point having loads of salespeople if they’re sitting around twiddling their thumbs and looking busy when you turn up at the office all too eager to blame marketing.